-Many fantastic marketers are stumped when it comes to building out a content calendar that will help them achieve their short and long-term objectives.
-Recently, we explored what sets the foundation for a successful B2B marketing strategy.
-Here, we are going to take a look at the types of content to include in your content calendar.
+Many great marketers find it challenging to create a content calendar that supports their short and long-term goals.
+Recently, we looked into what makes a strong B2B marketing strategy.
+Now, we will examine the kinds of content to add to your content calendar.

 Short-Form – Short-form content is anything that is 100-300 words.
 These can be short updates about your company, product launches, press releases, etc. These can also be called “snackable” because they don’t require a time investment from the audience.

-Long-Form – This type of content tends to be anywhere from 500 to 1,500 words.
-When it comes to content created for digital consumption, like on a B2B website, this range is considered “long-form” because it takes anywhere from 10-20 minutes to read.
-This applies to most industries but does not include things like product manuals or thesis papers for the more scientific or regulated industries.
+Long-Form – This kind of content usually ranges from 500 to 1,500 words.
+For digital content, such as on a B2B website, this length is seen as “long-form” because it takes about 10-20 minutes to read.
+This is true for most industries, but it doesn’t include items like product manuals or thesis papers in more scientific or regulated fields.

 Blog Posts – If the goal of your website is to generate leads and retain clients, a blog is an essential component of your B2B website design.
 Regardless of the creation frequency, blog posts are often one of the foundational elements of a robust content calendar.